About Kava · 14 min read

 While kava has shown some promising anti-cancer properties in laboratory and animal studies, more research is needed to determine its efficacy in preventing or treating cancer in humans.
 It is important to use kava responsibly and under the guidance of a healthcare professional.
 As with any potential cancer therapy, individuals should consult with their healthcare provider before using kava as a complementary treatment.

-kava do not fall under FDA approval because it falls under the dietary supplement category in the US.
-FDA does not regulate cosmetic or dietary supplements.
-However, the FDA does regulate the labeling, manufacturing, and marketing of dietary supplements.
-Even though kava is not a regulated product, we at drinkroot classify it in the "food" category and treat it as such with corresponding bacterial and chemical testing.
+Kava does not fall under FDA approval because it falls under the dietary supplement category in the US.
+FDA does not regulate cosmetics or dietary supplements themselves, but does regulate their labeling, manufacturing, and marketing.
+Even though kava is not a regulated product, drinkroot classifies it in the "food" category and treats it as such with corresponding bacterial and chemical testing.
+It is recommended to use kava moderately and follow suggested therapeutic doses which tend to range around 250mg of kavalactones.

 Kava is generally considered safe when used in moderation.
-To determine the appropriate dosage for you, you can refer to our kava dosage blog, which outlines the factors that may affect your dosage.
-We generally see the safety of kava more a factor of the type of kava than the amount itself.
-Traditionally prepared kava (like our medium grind and dehydrated instant kava's) are probably better solutions than some extract versions that exist on the market.
-Good kava is not cheap so be wary, if it's too good to be true, it probably is.
-(I've fallen into this trap MANY times)
+To determine the appropriate dosage for you, refer to kava dosage resources that outline the factors that may affect your dosage.
+The safety of kava is more a factor of the type of kava than the amount itself.
+Traditionally prepared kava (like medium grind and dehydrated instant kava) are better solutions than some extract versions.
+However, it is important to talk to your healthcare provider before using kava, particularly if you have a pre-existing medical condition or are taking medications.